sgherbst/pysvinst/README.md

 > pip install svinst
 ```

-Alternatively, you can clone the repository and build the package your self.
+Alternatively, you can clone the repository and build the package yourself.
 This requires that [Rust](https://www.rust-lang.org/tools/install) is installed.
 ```shell
 > git clone https://github.com/sgherbst/pysvinst.git
 > cd pysvinst